IntelliJ IDEA keyboard shortcuts

 Choose the right keymap

 To view the keymap configuration, open the Settings/Preferences dialog Ctrl+Alt+S and select Keymap.

 Use a predefined keymap

-IntelliJ IDEA automatically selects a predefined keymap based on your environment.
-Make sure that it matches the OS you are using or select one that matches shortcuts from another IDE you are used to (for example, Eclipse or NetBeans).
+IntelliJ IDEA automatically suggests a predefined keymap based on your environment.
+Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans).

 Tune your keymap

 You can modify a copy of any predefined keymap to assign your own shortcuts for commands that you use frequently.

 If you have a customized keymap that you are used to, you can transfer it to your installation.

 IntelliJ IDEA provides several possibilities to learn shortcuts: